What is Ratio Analysis?

 - Accounts Receivables Turnover Ratio can be calculated by dividing Credit Sales by Accounts Receivables.

 - Intuitively. it provides us the number of times Accounts Receivables (Credit Sales) is converted into Cash Sales

 - Accounts Receivables can be calculated for the full year or for a specific quarter.

 - For calculating accounts receivables for a quarter, one should take annualized sales in the numerator.

 Let us take a simple Receivables Turnover Calculation example,

 Credit Sales = 80% of $1000 = $800

 Accounts Receivables Turnover = $800 / $200 = 4.0x

-- Please note that the Total Sales include Cash Sales + Credit Sales.
-Only Credit Sales convert to Accounts Receivables, hence, we should only take Credit Sales.
+- Please note that Total Sales include Cash Sales + Credit Sales.
+Only Credit Sales convert to Accounts Receivables; hence, we should only take Credit Sales.

 - Credit Sales figures may not be directly available in the annual report.
-You may have to dig into the Management discussions to understand this number.
+You may have to dig into the Management discussion and analysis to understand this number.